Daio-io/cine/README.md

 ## What?

-Cine is a light weight library (or trick) to enable rich view notifications currently not supported by RemoteViews. e.g. video playback.
+Cine is a light weight library to enable (or mimic) rich view notifications currently not supported by RemoteViews. e.g. video playback.

 ## Why?